QDianna/FPS-AI-ALJV/README.md

 ## Overview

-This project focuses on designing and implementing an intelligent enemy agent for a First-Person Shooter (FPS) game, with an emphasis on decision-making and adaptive combat behavior.
+This project focuses on the design and implementation of an intelligent enemy agent for a First-Person Shooter (FPS) game, with an emphasis on adaptive decision-making and combat behavior optimization.

-The approach is **hybrid**:
+The proposed approach is hybrid and combines:
-- **Behavior Tree (BT)** for high-level decision making
+- **Behavior Trees (BT)** for high-level strategic decision-making
 - **Reinforcement Learning (RL)** for low-level combat optimization

-The goal is to move from rule-based AI to a system capable of adapting its combat strategy based on interaction with the player.
+The main objective is to transition from static rule-based AI to an adaptive system capable of improving its combat strategies through interaction with the player.